Taylor Walls Player Props: Rays vs. Rangers

-On Saturday, Taylor Walls (batting .031 in his past 10 games) and the Tampa Bay Rays play the Texas Rangers, whose starting pitcher will be Nathan Eovaldi.
-First pitch is at 4:10 PM ET.
+On Sunday, Taylor Walls (hitting .031 in his past 10 games) and the Tampa Bay Rays play the Texas Rangers, whose starting pitcher will be Martin Perez.
+First pitch is at 1:40 PM ET.

-In his last game he had a one-hit performance (1-for-4) against the Rangers.
+In his most recent appearance, he went 1-for-4 with an RBI against the Rangers.

 Taylor Walls Game Info & Props vs. the Rangers